 The bottom line is that high quality clean supplements exist – if you know where to look.
 The key is to identify supplement brands that have good ratings from independent third-party testing services (USP Verified Dietary Supplements, NSF Laboratories, LabDoor and ConsumerLab.com).

-If you don’t have time to research every single supplement, just identify several quality brands of supplements and then stick with those quality brands for most of your purchases.
+If you don’t have time to research every single supplement, just identify several quality brands of clean organic supplements and then stick with those quality brands for most of your purchases.

 Our bodies need nutrients to deal with toxins.
 We live in the most toxic times of human existence.
 When more toxins are present, you need help do eliminate them and you need more nutrients.

 If you’re living in the mountains and you grow your own food, this will be less of a concern.
 But if you’re exposed to toxins on a daily basis, supplementation is a great help.
-Choose the cleanest and highest quality supplements, taxing your body with extra toxins when you want to heal is the worst thing you can do!
+Choose the and highest quality supplements and cleanest supplements, taxing your body with extra toxins when you want to heal is the worst thing you can do!